ahmed-musallam/aem-selecto/README.md

 Now if you go back to selecto page and add/remove/reorder options, they will be reflected on the component dropdown! no deployment neccessary.

+you can do the same for other dropdowns too.
+The UI is responsive and easy to use.